 The most powerful thing my body has ever done is to grow a life inside of it.
 No personal miracle that I have ever experienced comes close to discovering the scale of my body’s capacity: to create, transform, and nurture another life.Read More What I really think about pregnancy

 “Sometimes chaos is the very thing that deliberately shakes up our neatly ordered worlds in order to get us out of the neatly ordered ruts that have kept us stuck,” says Craig Lounsbrough.
 I just stumbled into a place commonly called a limbo.Read More When being lost is okay

-Currently, you’ve been in my tummy for 18 weeks.
+Dear Baby Willey, Currently, you’ve been in my tummy for 18 weeks.
 My app says you’re as big as a sweet potato, about 5.5 inches and 5 ounces.
 Another app says you’re the size of a croissant, and I’m imagining how your little face is reacting to the size references these pregnancy apps are giving […]Read More To our baby inside me

 We were biking along the streets of Luang Prabang, Laos.
 It was a December morning and another particularly chilly day (for my tropical standards).
 The streets were quiet—almost meditative.
 We stopped at a neighborhood pharmacy, parked our vintage Japanese bikes on the curb, and navigated our way into asking the middle-aged Laotian proprietress for a […]Read More Really, we’re pregnant?